robjg/oddjob/README.txt

   designer forms.
 - Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
-- Add Security to the WebApp (with a Read Only role).
 - Introduce the idea of Read only configuration that can't be modified if it's been loaded from a non modifiable resource, i.e. from the class path.
 - Check a configuration hasn't been modified by someone else before a